longcw/faster_rcnn_pytorch/README.md

 Then you can set some hyper-parameters in `train.py` and training parameters in the `.yml` file.

 You may need to tune the loss function defined in `faster_rcnn/faster_rcnn.py` by yourself.

+### Training with TensorBoard
+With the aid of [Crayon](https://github.com/torrvision/crayon), we can access the visualisation power of TensorBoard for any deep learning framework.

+To use the TensorBoard, install Crayon (https://github.com/torrvision/crayon) and set `use_tensorboard = True` in `faster_rcnn/train.py`.